toadmilk/breaksphere/README.md

 Please note that additional authentication options may be added in the future based on user feedback and requirements.

-## Bug Reporting

-If you encounter any bugs or issues while using BreakSphere, please help us improve by reporting them.
-To open an issue, follow these steps:

-1. Go to the [Issues](https://github.com/toadmilk/breaksphere/issues) section of the project repository on GitHub.
-2. Click on the "New Issue" button.
-3. Provide a descriptive title for the issue.
-4. In the issue description, include the following details:
-   - Steps to reproduce the issue.
-   - Expected behavior.
-   - Actual behavior observed.
-   - Any relevant error messages or screenshots.

-Your feedback and bug reports are highly valuable in helping us improve BreakSphere.
-Thank you for your contribution!

 ## Trello Board

 To keep track of the project's bugs and progress, I am using Trello.
 You can view my progress [here](https://trello.com/b/Mt7Uddx4).